estebanmunchjones2019/web-components-intro-article/Readme.md

 b) Copy the polyfills:

 The first thing we need to do is copy over the polyfills.
 You can do this by providing Vue with an additional Webpack configuration.
-Create a new file, `vue.config.js` in the root of your project.
+Create a new file, `vue.config.js` at the root of your project.

 ````javascript
 //vue.config.js